GeekTrainer/learn-django/Module4/Module4_Unit5.md

 ![Added Shelters Link](../Module4/Module4_Images/Module4_AddedURLListViewTemplate.PNG)

-Then by clicking on the link see the newly created template with the listview of shelters.
+Click on the link see the newly created template with the listview of shelters.

 ![ListView Template](../Module4/Module4_Images/Module4_ListViewTemplate.PNG)

 ### Creating a detail view

 Now that the list view has been created let's create a generic **DetailView**.
 For this example we will be working with the information contained on the **Shelters** page and creating a detailed view when clicking on a specific shelter.
-We need to again create another file called **shelter_details.html** in the app templates folder.
+We need to again create another template.

+1. In the app templates folder create a file named **shelter_details.html**.
 After creating the file enter the below code.

 ```html
 {% extends "index.html" %}